Azure/Industrial-IoT/docs/howto-deploy-services.md

+# Azure Industrial IoT Services

-# Build and Deploy the Azure Industrial IoT OPC UA Certificate Management Service and dependencies
+## Build and Deploy the OPC UA Certificate Management Service and dependencies

 This article explains how to deploy the OPC UA Certificate Management Service in Azure.